mattiaciollaro/mattiaciollaro.github.io/bio.md

 # Major upgrades
 Mattia issues a pull request to Beckie.
 It appears that there are no conflicts, so Beckie approves it.
-The merge is successful: Beckie and Mattia get married in November 2017.
+The merge is successful: Beckie and Mattia get married in November 2017 (and then again in June 2018!).

 # Current version
 Mattia is under active development.
 [Get in touch](/contacts/) if you want to download the bleeding edge.